samueil-idris/samueil-idris/README.md

-- 👋 Hi, I’m @samueil-idris
+- 👋 Hello there...
-- 👀 I’m interested in iOS app development & 2d games
+- 👀 I’m interested in apps development & 2d games
 - 📫 How to reach me via moinsaat@gmail.com

 <!---